peralegh/480/CollegeEnrollmentData/EnrollmentData&Analysis.md

 # College Enrollment per Income Group vs. Various Factors

-1 We are investigating the relationship between the various income groups' college enrollment percentage and certain statistics related to economic data.
+We are investigating the relationship between the various income groups' college enrollment percentage and certain statistics related to economic data.
+We want to see what economic factors have the greatest effect on college enrollment rates.

+## Part 1: College Prices vs Wages

 First we will look at the rising college prices, and the rate they are increasing.
 This price includes tuition and r&b.
 ![alt_text](https://github.com/peralegh/480/blob/master/College%20Price.png "College Price")